therealhieu/rust-procedural-macro-example/README.md

 ```

 To do this, we can define a function with the `#[proc_macro` attribute that takes a `TokenStream`
  as input and returns a `TokenStream`  as output.
-Here's what the macro definition might look like:
+Here's what the macro definition might look like, in [derive/src/lib.rs](derive/src/lib.rs):

 ```rust
 use proc_macro::TokenStream;